 There are a lot of amazing eggplant dishes from the Mediterranean region that incorporate bold flavors in an incredibly healthy olive oil-rich tomato sauce.
 There’s Italy’s famous Eggplant Parmesan, and Julia Child’s Eggplant Provincial (which I always think of as a French take on the Eggplant Parmesan).
-There’s Tunisia’s (and Israel’s, by way of reverse diaspora from Tunisia) amazing spicy eggplant and egg dish, Shakshuka.
+There’s Tunisia’s (and Israel’s, by way of reverse diaspora from Tunisia) amazing spicy tomato and egg dish, Shakshuka, which doesn’t have eggplant, but is similar in many other ways.
 There is Morocco’s baked eggplant and tomato salad, Zaalouk.
 There’s Spain’s famous Pisto Manchego, which is often described as a more saucy Spanish take on France’s Ratatouille, and is often served with a fried or baked egg, just like Shakshuka.
 And then there is Sicily’s intensely flavorful, wonderful, sweet and sour Caponata.

 I wouldn’t think of ruffling any national or cultural feathers by presuming to pick a favorite.
 They’re all amazing, and I think it would be a highly worthy project to endeavor to make them all at some point.
-And to that end I’ll declare right here and now that I plan to take on this project.
+And to that end I’ll declare right here and now that I plan to take on this project [update: as you can see from the links above, I’m almost finished with the project!].
 I’m already quite familiar with several of them.
 This week, however, I made Sicily’s famous Caponata for the first time.

 Authentic Caponata You Say?